 Whether you don a scary outfit or just hand out sweets to trick-or-treaters, there’s no escaping Halloween.
-We looked into how much money is spent on Halloween from our bank accounts in the UK each year and some of the trends we’re seeing.
-Find out the latest Halloween statistics here.
+We looked into how much money is spent on Halloween from our bank accounts in the UK each year.

 Halloween statistics UK: Highlights

-More than half of Brits (56%) are planning to make a Halloween purchase, with an average spend of £36 per person.
+55% of Brits plan to make a Halloween purchase, with an average planned spend of £26 per person.

 How much do we spend on Halloween in the UK?

-Brits are expected to spend more than £1 billion on Halloween in 2023, according to a recent Finder survey.
-More than half (56%) planning to spend some money on celebrations, decorations or costumes, with an average spend of £36 per person.
+Brits are expected to spend £779 million on Halloween in 2025, according to a recent Finder survey.
+More than half of people (55%) are planning to spend some money on celebrations, decorations or costumes, with an average spend of £26 per person.

-The enthusiasm for Halloween seems to decrease with age, however, as just 12.5% of the silent generation and 28% of baby boomers expecting to make a spooky purchase.
-Gen X sit somewhere in the middle, with just over half of this group (53%) planning to spend £33 each on average.
+The enthusiasm for Halloween seems to decrease with age, however, as just a quarter (24%) of baby boomers (aged 61-79) and 16% of the silent generation (aged 80+) expect to make a spooky purchase.
+Gen X (aged 45-60) sit somewhere in the middle, with just under half of this group (48%) planning to spend £16 each on average.

 Sophie's expertise